A Day in the Life of a Cold Nose Lodge Foster Dog

 Although this is great preparation for a home of their own, it is not nearly a substitute.
 They are waiting for the sort of exclusive adoration that only a family of their own can provide.
 We love seeing our fosters continue to attend daycare, enroll in our training classes, and return for boarding stays, but we are always overjoyed to see these loving dogs walk out our door for the first time, en route to their new homes.

-In 2017, we have worked with 2 very special rescues:
+In 2018, we worked with a very special rescue:

 SOS stands for Save Our Snoopies, and that’s just what this wonderful rescue does!
 SOS is dedicated to saving the lives of beagles by sheltering homeless or abandoned dogs and adopting them to loving homes.
 The New Jersey chapter of this impressively extensive organization serves Pennsylvania and New York as well.
 As many of you know, Beagles have a special place in our hearts at CNL.
 Please consider donating to this rescue through Paypal here or by sending a donation to

 SOS Beagle Rescue